 The Fund sponsors a 403(b) plan.
 Employees may elect to have pretax employee contributions made to their accounts not to exceed federal allowable limits.
 The Fund made Safe Harbor non-elective contributions to the 403(b) plan of 3% of a participant's eligible contribution and provided a 50% match of a participant's eligible contribution between 3% and 5%.
-Total pension expense under this 403(b) plan for the years ended December 31, 2022 and 2021 totaled approximately \$14,000 each year.
+Total pension expense under this 403(b) plan for the years ended December 31, 2023 and 2022 totaled approximately \$18,000 and \$14,000, respectively.
 Participants are immediately vested in their employee-contributed account balance and in the employer's contribution portion and all earnings thereon.